What is counselling?

 All of the organisations listed here will normally treat what you are saying as confidential.
 If you are worried that what you want to talk about may mean someone else is told – for example if you want to talk about abuse, serious self harm, suicide attempts or something illegal – ask them about their ‘confidentiality policy’ before you start.

-Castlegate offers a free and confidential BACP accredited counselling service to young people aged 16-25.
-Call in or call us to make a ‘First Contact’ appointment.
+Young People’s Services at Clarence Street offers a free and confidential counselling service to young people aged 16-25.
+Call them to make a ‘First Contact’ appointment.
 This is time to talk to a counsellor about what counselling involves, and whether it is right for you.
 If you decide to go ahead, you will be put on the waiting list and counselling appointments will be offered as soon as possible.

 Relate offer a general counselling service which is free for young people 18 and under about any issue.
 See here for more information.